dmccuk/packer_windows_build/README.md

 You just used packer to create a custom windows 2019 server.
 Try the following:

   * Install openssh in the bootstrap_win.txt
-  * Update the variables in the hosts.ini file with the SSH ones.
+  * Update the variables in the hosts.ini file with the SSH ones - [checkout my demo in that here](https://youtu.be/RESB6ksAlj0)
   * Add additional things to install either in Ansible or in the bootstrap_win.txt file.

 Let me know how you get on in the comments!